-This document describes the technical details, benefits, and applicable scenarios of Websocket and how to use Websocket.
+This topic describes the concept, benefits, and application scenarios of WebSocket.

-WebSocket is a protocol for creating a bi-directional message exchange between browsers and servers over a persistent TCP connection.
-WebSocket supports full-duplex communications that allow the server to send data to the client actively.
-Therefore, WebSockets requires only one handshake to establish a bi-directional, full-duplex, persistent connection from a web browser to a server.
-This makes the message exchange between clients and servers much simpler.
+WebSocket is a new network protocol that enables interaction between a web browser and a web server over a persistent Transmission Control Protocol (TCP) connection.
+WebSocket supports full-duplex communications that allow the server to actively send data to the client.
+Therefore, WebSocket requires only one handshake to establish a bi-directional, full-duplex, and persistent connection between the browser and the server.
+This simplifies the data exchanges between the client and the server.

 - Instead of returning data after receiving a request from the browser, the server actively pushes data to the browser when new data is available.

 - The WebSocket protocol helps you minimize the usage of server and bandwidth resources, and facilitate real-time communication.

 |Live commenting||User A sends a live comment through a mobile phone and wants to use the mobile phone to view the live comments that are sent by other clients.
 To meet the requirements, you can use WebSocket to push the live comments that are sent by other clients to the mobile phone of User A. Then, User A can view the live comments that are sent by other users.|